scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Vagrant is a run-time component that needs to be installed on the host OS of the end user’s laptop [Vagrant]_.
-Like Packer, it is a wrapper around virtualization software that automates the process of configuring and starting, e.g., running an image on VirtualBox (this image could be created with any of the above tools).
-It eliminates the need to configure the virtualization software using the GUI interface, and more easily and generically than command line tools provided by systems like VirtualBox or Amazon.
+Like Packer, it is a wrapper around virtualization software that automates the process of configuring and starting a VM from a special *Vagrant box* image (Vagrant boxes may be created with any of the above tools).
+It is an alternative to configuring the virtualization software using the GUI interface or the system-specific command line tools provided by systems like VirtualBox or Amazon.
 Instead, Vagrant looks for a *Vagrantfile* which defines the configuration, and also establishes the directory under which the ``vagrant`` command will connect to the relevant VM.
+This directory is, by default, synced to the guest VM, allowing the developer to edit the files with tools on their host OS.
 From the
 command-line (under this directory), the user can start, stop, or ssh into the Vagrant-managed VM.
 It should be